 We launched our apprentice scheme in 2013 as we realised that there was a wealth of enthusiastic and eager recent school leavers who needed the opportunity to take their first step on the employment pathway.
 We partner with BPP and UCEM to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
 Four years on, we continue to recruit apprentices for 12 and 24 month programmes, with the opportunity for it to develop into a full time position within JLL.
-On 1st February 2018 we will begin recruiting nationwide for apprentices to join us in September 2018.
-The deadline for applications is 31st May 2018: please note that no late applications will be accepted under any circumstance.
+We have begun recruiting nationwide for apprentices to join us in September 2018: find out more below.
+The deadline for applications is 31st May 2018.
+Please note that no late applications will be accepted under any circumstance.